 How do I know I'm getting the right cremated remains?

-We take special precautions to safeguard identity with a personal identification band that is placed on your loved one the moment he or she is taken into our care.
-Our personal identification system tracks every phase of the cremation process including name, date, time, your loved one’s personal ID number, and the name of the responsible Florida Mortuary Funeral & Cremation Services staff member.
+We take special precautions to safeguard identity with a personal identification band placed on your loved one when they are brought into our care.
+Our personal identification system tracks every phase of the cremation process, including name, date, time, your loved one’s personal ID number, and the name of the responsible Florida Mortuary Funeral & Cremation Services staff member.

 Can a family witness the cremation?

-Whether your loved one chose to be cremated and buried, or wished to be scattered around the world, we offer full cremation services to help you remember, appreciate, and celebrate a beautiful life.
-For answers to your immediate questions, contact us today at (813) 513-0215.
+Whether your loved one chose to be cremated and buried or wished to be scattered around the world, we offer complete cremation services to help you remember, appreciate, and celebrate a beautiful life.
+Contact us today at (813) 513-0215 for answers to your immediate questions.